UC? UC? UC?

 Important facts about UC

 UC belongs to a larger group of illnesses called inflammatory bowel diseases (IBD).
 UC is a chronic—ongoing, long-term—condition where inflammation in the large intestine (colon and rectum) can lead to symptoms over time.
-With UC, your overactive immune system causes inflammation that damages your colon lining.
+When you are living with ulcerative colitis, your overactive immune system causes inflammation that leads to more than just symptoms, it damages the colon lining.

 keep in mind

-If you are still experiencing UC symptoms, there may still be inflammation in the intestines that can lead to colon lining damage.
+Whether or not you are experiencing UC symptoms, there may still be inflammation in the colon which can lead to colon lining damage.
 That's why it's important to team up with a gastroenterologist early on to find a treatment that may be right for you.

 How UC occurs